 The Port Townsend Main Street Design Committee volunteers work to enhance the character of Uptown and Downtown by encouraging a more beautiful and cleaner streetscape and increasing Port Townsend’s pedestrian-friendly appeal.
 They educate about historic preservation, good design and public amenities.

 The Port Townsend Main Street Program has a maintenance agreement with the City of Port Townsend for downtown landscaping, bird abatement, and overseeing the care of Adams Street Park, which we adopted in 2004 from the City.
-Our maintenance worker is also responsible for daily restroom maintenance at the Cotton Building and the care of 100+ hanging flower baskets.
+Our maintenance worker is also responsible for the care of 100+ hanging flower baskets.
 We also arrange for the port-o-lettes on Tyler Street and will work with PT Foundry to refurbish downtown trash receptacles.

 Other items on the Design to do list: Advising on Earth Day clean-up/painting projects and optimizing the holiday lights we have.

-Photos by Elizabeth Becker, Seaport Photography — Left to right: Port Townsend visitors Mike and Theresa Titus enjoy the new Main Street City Chairs and Tables, along with Beverly Malagon of the Port Townsend Main Street Design Committee.
+Photos by Elizabeth Becker, Seaport Photography — Left to right: Port Townsend visitors Mike and Theresa Titus enjoy the new Main Street City Chairs and Tables, along with Beverly Malagon a member of the Port Townsend Main Street Program.